ronakmehtav/httpGo/README.md

 # Todo App
 To understand and work with go, htmx and sqlite3 to make a simple todo app.
+The app is not going to be online ever.
+The idea is to have a CLI interface and Web interface for GUI.

 ## Goals
 - [x] Create a Server which can server html pages.